divyanshushahiyashshahi-gif/claude-prompt-challenge/Day2/day2.md

-# Day 2
+# Day 2 - Before and After Prompt Comparison

-## What I Did
-Used MetaPrompt with Claude AI.
+## Before Prompt

+Write something about social media.

-## Prompt Used
+## After Prompt

-Create a 60-day DSA roadmap for placements.
+You are a marketing coach.
+Write a 150-word LinkedIn post for small business owners on using Instagram Reels.

+## Comparison

+Before prompt was vague and lacked audience, role, and objective.

+After prompt:
+- Assigns a role (marketing coach)
+- Defines the audience (small business owners)
+- Specifies the platform (LinkedIn)
+- Specifies the topic (Instagram Reels)
+- Specifies the length (150 words)

-## Key Learnings
+## Learning

-- Better prompts give better answers.
-- MetaPrompt converts simple prompts into structured prompts.
-- Claude gives more detailed responses with optimized prompts.
+A specific and structured prompt produces more focused and useful AI outputs.